 Pricey Little Devils!

 When shopping for a 18650 battery, you may be surprised at the price tag.
 But what you’re paying for is a very durable and powerful piece of technology.
 Many of the LED flashlights made today can crank out up to one thousand lumens of light.
 To drive a flashlight hard enough to produce this level of light, you NEED a powerful battery!
 And most 18650 lights will only take ONE cell.

 Since these batteries are rechargeable, you’ll definitely get your money’s worth from them!
-Even though prices can easily reach up to $30, you’re getting a long-lasting battery capable of hundreds of charging cycles.
+Even though prices can easily reach up to $30, it’s worth it.
+You’re getting a quality made, dependable, long-lasting battery capable of hundreds of charging cycles.

 I have many flashlights that operate on 18650 batteries and can tell you from personal experience that it’s a quality combination!

-Please note that they’re usually available in both button-top and flat-top versions.
+Please note that they’re often available in both button-top and flat-top versions.
 Protection circuits are included on both.

 Flat or Button Top?

 In many situations, buying a button-top vs. a flat-top makes no difference.
 BUT, for some flashlights, depending on whether the battery tube features a spring, or a direct electronic connection to the head, it might be a tight fit.
 This is often due to the added protection circuit, not so much the style of battery.
 In other cases, the light in question might not work with a flat-top cell.
 I own a couple that won’t.
 Although this might be more of an exception, it’s often hit or miss when attempting to marry batteries and lights, and not finding out until the last second if they’re actually compatible!